 When most people think of the First Amendment, they think of the evils of government censorship.
-Yet the current greatest threat to free speech does not come from the Internet.
+Yet the current greatest threat to free speech does not come from the government.
 It comes from litigious private parties.
 It's a dangerous threat because it's stealthy.

 If the DOJ threatened to shut down Crime & Federalism, you'd all be livid.
 Everyone recognizes that the government should not be allowed to threaten free speech.

 Fits would be thrown and apologies would be made.